wechaty/plugin-contrib/README.md

 const config = {
   room : 'xxx@chatroom',      // required: room id for ChatOps
-  at?  : true,                // default: true - Response to Mention Self (@/at) Message in Room dm?  : true,                // default: true - Response to Direct Message whitelist?: ChatOpsFilter,  // whitelist for messages that allow to send to ChatOps Room blacklist?: ChatOpsFilter,  // blacklist for messages that forbidden to send to ChatOps Room }
+  mention?  : true,                // default: true - Response to Mention Self (@/at) Message in Room contact?  : true,                // default: true - Response to Direct Message whitelist?: ChatOpsFilter,  // whitelist for messages that allow to send to ChatOps Room blacklist?: ChatOpsFilter,  // blacklist for messages that forbidden to send to ChatOps Room }